Integrated Theatre Command (India): Implementation

 India, as of May 2025, has two fully functional unified commands — the Andaman and Nicobar Command (ANC) set up in 2001 and the Strategic Forces Command (SFC) set up in 2003.
 While the ANC is an integrated theatre command, the SFC is an integrated functional command (or specified combatant command).
 There are 17 single-service commands — 7 of the Army, 7 of the Air Force, and 3 of the Navy.
 Each of these commands is located at a separate base.

 2020

 The Air Defence Command was expected to be the first command to be undertaken as of 2020.
-Integrated commands set up as specialized service providers have also been formed: Defence Cyber Agency, Defence Space Agency, and the Armed Forces Special Operations Division that are agencies of Integrated Defence Staff.
+Integrated commands set up as specialised service providers have also been formed: Defence Cyber Agency, Defence Space Agency, and the Armed Forces Special Operations Division that are agencies of Integrated Defence Staff.
 The Defence Cyber Agency could go on to form the Information Warfare Command.
 Other proposed commands include the Logistics Command and the Training & Doctrinal Command.
 The Integrated Defence Staff and the Defence Planning Committee are an integral part of the theaterisation process.
 In February, the then Chief of Defence Staff (CDS) General Bipin Rawat said two to five theatre commands are being looked into.